trongthanh/int3ractive.com/_posts/2019/2019-04-18-things-to-do-after-installing-ubuntu-mate.md

 tags: [linux, ubuntu, ubuntu mate, tutorials]
 image: img/2019/ubuntu-mate-desktop.jpg
 cover-darken: true
+redirect_from:
+  - /2019/12/things-to-do-after-installing-ubuntu-mate-19-10.html
 ---

-Despite the title, this post is not intended as a generic guide like [this one for the official Ubuntu 19.10](https://www.omgubuntu.co.uk/2019/10/things-to-do-after-installing-ubuntu-19-10).
+Despite the title, this post is not intended as a generic guide like [this one for the official Ubuntu GNOME](https://www.omgubuntu.co.uk/2019/10/things-to-do-after-installing-ubuntu-19-10).
 It is more of personal notes from my tweaks to become as productive on Ubuntu MATE as compared with macOS on the same MacBook Air.
 Therefore it is strongly opinionated from someone who has been using macOS on MacBook for a long time.
 Nevertheless, if you're interested in using Ubuntu MATE on MacBook or laptop in general, this post may give you some head start.

 How to install [Ubuntu MATE](https://ubuntu-mate.org/) on MacBook (Air) is out of this post scope.
 You may look up tutorials or YouTube videos specialized on this aspect.